Planning your cruise ship door decorations ahead of time is so smart, and a good idea if you want to do something special.

 For our 25th anniversary, we took our girls with us on a Viking River Cruise on the Rhine.
 Yes, honestly, it is more for adults.
 My husband and I absolutely love it, but our kids were bored on the ship.

 There are better cruises for kids and teens.
 Our girls did, however, find out there is a lot to do in the Black Forest besides eating cake, and they loved the food on the ship.

 We also loved the very romantic Danube Cruise, especially spending one day in Budapest.
 What a magical city!

 I wish my girls had been on Carnival with me because I think they would have enjoyed it.
 The excursions were definitely more their style.
 Carnival is perfect for a Girls Getaway!
 My sister and I had a blast!

-Last year the Norwegian Encore sailed for the first time, and I was thrilled to be on the inaugural cruise.
+I few years ago I said with Norwegian for the first time, and I was thrilled to be on the Encore inaugural cruise.
 This line has a magnificent cruise from New York to Bermuda.

-Finally, my longest cruise to date was with Holland America on the Maasdam last year.
+Finally, my longest cruise to date was on the Holland America Maasdam in 2019.
 I sailed with them for 20 days from Singapore to Malaysia, Thailand, Cambodia, Vietnam, Hong Kong, and back to Singapore for one more day of exploring before heading home.
 It was the trip of a lifetime!